DFE-Digital/fh-shared-kernel/examples/GovSignInExample/GovSignInExample/ReadMe.txt

 Optional
-IdamsApiBaseUrl			- This endpoint provides custom claims, if not populated set StubAuthentication.UseStubClaims
+IdamsApiBaseUrl			- This endpoint provides custom claims, if not populated set StubAuthentication.UseStubClaims Urls.NoClaimsRedirect	- If this is populated the middleware will redirect to this url when no claims are present

 Stub Settings
 Note - Stub settings will only be used by a UI logging in.
 However, a user who has logged in via the stubbed settings will still